-- a 'New Style Plan' and would be examined separately after June 2025.
-This would be the council's fall-back position if conditions outlined in Annex B are not met.
+- 2.9.
+Scenario 2.
+A Partial Update Plan and transition the Development Strategy and Site Allocations Plan (2026-2041) into a New Style Plan: Scenario 2 would submit the Partial Update Plan for independent examination in public before the Act's June 2025 deadline.
+However, the Development Strategy and Site Allocations Plan (2026-2041) would become a 'New Style Plan' and would be examined separately after June 2025.
+This would be the council's fall-back position if conditions outlined in Annex G are not met.
 This option is more costly (e.g. there would be two examinations in public).
 It would also take longer to adopt the Development Strategy and Site Allocations Plan (2026-2041) than Scenario 1.
 The Partial Update Plan policies would also be extant up to 2031 instead of 2041. - 2.10.
 To reiterate, no decision needs to be taken now on which route to choose.
 The key decision now on this matter is whether or not to start preparing a Development Strategy and Site Allocations Plan (2026-2041).